ansys/pyprimemesh/doc/source/index.rst

 PyPrime integrates the meshing capabilities of the Ansys Prime Server directly into client applications.
-PyPrime package provides a Python-friendly interface to drive the software that manages the submission of low-level Prime commands, while exchanging data through high-performance gRPC interfaces.
+PyPrime package provides a Python-friendly interface to drive the software that manages the submission of low-level Ansys Prime commands, while exchanging data through high-performance gRPC interfaces.

 PyPrime enables you to serve the meshing needs of the industry providing solutions to complex issues.
 PyPrime along with the general-purpose Python code effortlessly manages your meshing needs.
 PyPrime is now an open source.
 Enjoy it!
 Contributions are welcome.

 Background
 ----------

-PyPrime is based on Prime gRPC, which helps Prime to be a server and seamlessly connect with the client and respond to the queries. ``gRPC`` is a lightweight protocol from Google using universal RPC framework which helps it to run on any environment effortlessly. gRPC stands for grpc remote procedure call and is an open source. gRPC is built on universal RPC framework which is compatible with any environment and provides high performance.
+PyPrime is based on Ansys Prime gRPC, which helps Ansys Prime to be a server and seamlessly connect with the client and respond to the queries. ``gRPC`` is a lightweight protocol from Google using universal RPC framework which helps it to run on any environment effortlessly. gRPC stands for grpc remote procedure call and is an open source. gRPC is built on universal RPC framework which is compatible with any environment and provides high performance.

-PyPrime uses Prime gRPC to establish connection with the client and helps to call the prime APIs on the remote Prime instance.
+PyPrime uses Ansys Prime gRPC to establish connection with the client and helps to call the prime APIs on the remote Prime instance.
 Prime gRPC  converts python statements into Prime commands and is transferred to prime instance in the server and enables communication between the client and Prime server.

 Features of PyPrime
 -------------------
-PyPrime comprises of many robust APIs which do many jobs just on calling the API once and APIs that just do one job on calling them.
+PyPrime comprises of many robust APIs which perform many meshing operation just on calling the API once and APIs that just perform one meshing opertaion on calling them.
 These APIs also enable you to query the model and allow you to build complex models based on the underlying queries.
 PyPrime has some distinct features that make them unique.
 They are: